kresp0/txt2gb/README.md

 * 3 different font sizes: 8, 16 and 32 px
 * Optional line spacing
 * Customizable maximum height for the images
-* Automatically splits lines too long
+* Automatically splits lines that are too long
-* Automatically splits images too long
+* Automatically splits images that are too long

 ## Usage